 The major shock after his decision was the announcement by Google that they would comply with this blacklisting and withhold Android updates from Huawei.
 With an estimated half a billion people owning a Huawei mobile phone, the company is the second largest phone manufacturer after Samsung so Google’s announcement has the potential to affect phone users across the globe.
 Although Android is open source and would continue to operate on existing devices, the company would be locked out of new updates and future access to Google-controlled add-ons such as Gmail and Google Play Store.How things will play out from here is anyone’s guess although many are reassured by Trump’s record of inconsistency – backtracking after such grandstanding and then declaring a victory.

 The truth is that partnerships between international tech firms are highly beneficial for all companies concerned and work across borders rather like the internet itself.
 From ecommerce to a direct lender with high acceptance rates, the electronic world ignores all borders.
-If an American-Chinese trade war could theoretically have an impact on every single country in the world, how much more damage can be done by undermining lucrative tech partnerships in this way.
+If US-China Trade Wars could theoretically have an impact on every single country in the world, how much more damage can be done by undermining lucrative tech partnerships in this way.